 MBDA-Meteor Range ~ 200 km (110 nmi).
 [Below] Hughes AIM-54 Phoenix.
 Range ~ 212 km (114 nmi) |

-Indeed we predicted Bayraktar TB2 class UAVs (which would also include MQ-1 Predator and MQ-9 Reaper) to be quickly deemed 'not combat effective' (read: obsolete) in Ukraine against modern GBAD manned by properly trained crews.
+Indeed we predicted Bayraktar TB2 class UAVs (including MQ-1 Predator and MQ-9 Reaper) to be quickly deemed 'not combat effective' (read: obsolete) in Ukraine against modern GBAD manned by properly trained crews.
 This is precisely what has occurred.
 To date, at least 14 Bayraktars have been verified destroyed.
 The life expectancy of any UAV in Ukraine is about 7 days.
 These classes of drones are an easy target - and therefore certainly are not, (not) the future of air power.
 We are witnessing the obsolescence of an entire class of weapon platforms, like the piston-engine heavy bomber in the Korean War. |

 - Russian Aerospace Forces (VKS) conducted significantly more extensive fixed-wing strike operations during the first days of the invasion than has been previously documented, while Ukrainian ground-based air defence (GBAD) capabilities were suppressed by initial attacks.